-The payment obligations of the Issuer under Subordinated Notes that are not Tier 2 Notes will rank behind Senior Notes.
+The payment obligations of the Issuer under Subordinated Notes that are not Tier 2 Notes will rank behind Unsubordinated Notes.
 Subordinated Notes that are not Tier 2 Notes constitute direct, unsecured and subordinated obligations of the Issuer and rank pari passu among themselves and at least pari passu with all other Subordinated Indebtedness (as defined in Condition 1 (Interpretation)) but in priority to Tier 2 Capital.

-With regard to any Subordinated Notes that are not Tier 2 Notes, if the Issuer is declared insolvent and a winding up is initiated, the Issuer will be required to pay the holders of unsubordinated debt and meet its obligations to all its other creditors (including unsecured creditors but excluding any obligations in respect of Subordinated Indebtedness) in full before it can make any payments on Subordinated Notes that are not Tier 2 Notes.
+With regard to any Subordinated Notes that are not Tier 2 Notes, if the Issuer is declared insolvent and a winding-up is initiated, the Issuer will be required to pay the holders of unsubordinated debt and meet its obligations to all its other creditors (including unsecured creditors but excluding any obligations in respect of Subordinated Indebtedness) in full before it can make any payments on Subordinated Notes that are not Tier 2

+Notes.
 If this occurs, the Issuer may not have enough assets remaining after these payments to pay amounts due under such Subordinated Notes that are not Tier 2 Notes.

-The Issuer is not prohibited from issuing further debt which may rank pari passu or senior to the Subordinated Notes reduce the amount recoverable by holders of Subordinated Notes on a winding-up, liquidation or curatorship of the Issuer.
+The Issuer is not prohibited from issuing further debt which may rank pari passu with or senior to the Subordinated Notes

-There is no restriction on the amount of securities or indebtedness which the Issuer may issue or incur which rank senior to, or pari passu with, Subordinated Notes.
-The issue of any such securities or indebtedness may
+There is no restriction on the amount of securities or indebtedness that the Issuer may issue or incur which ranks senior to, or pari passu with, Subordinated Notes.
+The issue of any such securities or indebtedness may reduce the amount recoverable by holders of Subordinated Notes on a winding-up, liquidation or curatorship of the Issuer.